'The Mandalorian': That CGI Luke Skywalker Cameo Was Disturbing

 Also Read: What's Next for Baby Yoda on 'The Mandalorian'?

-This is something that Disney has done in “Star Wars” a couple times before, way back in “Rogue One” in 2016 and in last year’s “The Rise of Skywalker.”
+This is something Disney has done in “Star Wars” a couple times before, back in 2016’s “Rogue One” and in last year’s “The Rise of Skywalker.”
 In “Rogue One,” we got CGI versions of Grand Moff Tarkin, who had a significant role, and Leia, who was just a cameo at the very end.
-And in “The Rise of Skywalker” we got another glimpse at CGI Leia, as well as CGI Luke, in a flashback to when Luke trained her as a Jedi.
+And in “The Rise of Skywalker,” we got another glimpse at CGI Leia and CGI Luke in a flashback to when Luke trained her as a Jedi.

 Also Read: Will 'Star Wars: Rangers of the New Republic' Star Gina Carano's Cara Dune?

-Also Read: Disney+ Adds 2 'Mandalorian' Spinoffs From Jon Favreau, Including Rosario Dawson's 'Ahsoka'

-It was hard to keep looking at Luke while he was explaining why he was there and what his interest was in Baby Yoda.
-His face was just so inexpressive, and it felt vaguely like watching a story scene from an old video game.
-But it’s worse than that, honestly, because in a video game all the characters are like that.
-Here, we had to watch actual human faces juxtaposed with this blank CGI face, and it’s that stark contrast that makes Luke’s empty face so disturbing.

-Unfortunately, we’re likely to have to see it again some time in the future, since Baby Yoda walked out of “The Mandalorian” with him.
-Wherever Baby Yoda shows up next, whether it be in “The Mandalorian” season 3 or “Ahsoka” or some other new “Star Wars” show that’s in the works, there’s a pretty good chance Luke will be there, at least for a handoff to a new caretaker.
+Unfortunately, we’re likely to see CGI Luke again, since Baby Yoda walked out of “The Mandalorian” with him.
+Wherever Baby Yoda shows up next — whether it be in “The Mandalorian” season 3 or “Ahsoka” or some other new “Star Wars” show that’s in the works — there’s a pretty good chance Luke will be there, at least for a handoff to a new caretaker.

-But it’s hard to imagine that Disney would want to have to deal with the headache of putting that CGI face on Max Lloyd Jones with any regularity.
-And while fans may tolerate this in small doses, I don’t think anyone would be happy to have to look at it very often.
-So I don’t expect this CGI Luke Skywalker to be involved much going forward unless “The Mandalorian” does a big time skip and brings Mark Hamill aboard.
+But it’s hard to imagine Disney would want to have to deal with the headache of putting that CGI face on Max Lloyd Jones with any regularity.
+And while fans may tolerate this in small doses, I don’t think anyone would be happy to look at it very often.
+I don’t expect this CGI Luke Skywalker to be involved much going forward unless “The Mandalorian” does a big time jump and brings Mark Hamill aboard.

 Fingers crossed, anyway.